FXuZ/colock-server/doc/specifications.md

 ## Server Model Hierarchy
 ### `User`
-    - `uid`: internal id to distinguish user
+    - `id`: (managed by SQL self increment, elsewhere called uid) internal id to distinguish user
     - `cid`: [ GeTui ](http://www.igetui.com) client id, uploaded by user on register or retrieving account on other device
     - `ukey`: key on device for authentication, delivered to user on register or retrieving account on other device
     - `region_num`: region code of the user